ARMmbed/icetea/first_time_use_guide.md

-# IcedTea setup and first time use guide
+# Icetea setup and first time use guide
-This document is a walkthrough to the core features of IcedTea test framework.
-The document will take you through installation, running unit test for IcedTea and running tests with IcedTea.
+This document is a walkthrough to the core features of Icetea test framework.
+The document will take you through installation, running unit test for Icetea and running tests with Icetea.

 To run the steps outlined in this document, we expect the user to have a Linux environment.
 For further support for Windows users please refer to other documents in this repository.

 ## Pre-requisites
-To use IcedTea effectively, we expect the user and his/her setup to fulfill the following requirements:
+To use Icetea effectively, we expect the user and his/her setup to fulfill the following requirements:
 * Basic knowledge of Python programming.
 * Python 2.7 environment running on a linux system.